Alliekj/SQLalchemy_challenge/README.md

 Overview:
 This project involves performing a basic climate analysis and data exploration of a climate database using Python and SQLAlchemy ORM queries, Pandas, and Matplotlib.
 Additionally, a Flask API is created to serve the analysis results.
+I used chatgpt to help me with the Flask portion.
 The tasks are divided into two main parts: data analysis and designing a climate app.

 Data Analysis:
 -Precipitation Analysis